iterative/dvc.org/static/docs/get-started/import-data.md

 wouldn't be able to tell where the data came from or whether there are new versions available.

-There's a better alternative (for projects in a Git repository): the `dvc import` command.
-It downloads the data, and creates a [DVC-file](/doc/user-guide/dvc-file-format) to track changes in the imported data.
+A better alternative is the `dvc import` command.
+It downloads data from any DVC project in a Git repository, and creates a [DVC-file](/doc/user-guide/dvc-file-format) to track changes in the imported data.
 This is better than using `dvc add` to track downloaded data, because with _imports_ we can run `dvc update` to check for changes in the external data